Please Choose a Topic

 Full-time students carry a course load of 12 units or more during the fall and spring semesters.
 During the summer sessions, 6 units is considered full time.
 Other programs may have a different definition of full time during the summer sessions.

 The maximum number of units you may take in the fall and spring semester is 19.
 The maximum is 12 for the summer sessions.
 Students can petition to exceed unit loads by completing the Unit Load Petition.

 K-12 students are limited to 7 units in Fall or Spring terms and 5 units in summer session.
 Students can petition to exceed these limits in some circumstances.
 Complete the K12 Special Admission Unit Petition and submit to the Admissions Office with unofficial transcripts of high school and college grades to demonstrate your past success with taking an increased unit load

 There are three components to any degree: General Education (GE) classes, Major preparation classes, and Elective classes.
 GE classes are designed to provide you with a broad base of knowledge and usually include the areas of English, Math, Arts & Humanities, Social Sciences, and Physical & Biological Sciences.

-To see the general education requirements, visit planning your pathway page and select the general education based on your goal of obtaining an associate degree or transfer to a CSU or UC.
+To see the general education requirements, visit planning your pathway page and select the general education based on your goal of obtaining an associate degree or transferring to a CSU or UC.